 UN definition of Global Water Security: “The capacity of a population to safeguard sustainable access to adequate quantities of and acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development, for ensuring protection against water-borne pollution and water-related disasters, and for preserving ecosystems in a climate of peace and political stability.”

-to focus on all aspects of the flow of water and the transport of sediments and, in particular, the integrated transport processes of polluting species dissolved or in suspension within a water body and/or adsorbed on the sediments.
+The IAHR Global Water Security Working Group is to focus on all aspects of the flow of water and the transport of sediments and, in particular, the integrated transport processes of polluting species dissolved or in suspension within a water body and/or adsorbed on the sediments.
 This would include processes in: catchments, rivers, urban systems, groundwater systems, estuaries, coastal basins and seas.

 Hydro-environmental assessment and predictions (focusing on hydrodynamics as a vector for environmental parameters);

 Hydro-epidemiological processes and their modelling (Faecal Indicator Organism (FIO processes, including: decay, kinetics, irradiance etc.);

 Hydro-biological processes and their modelling (including: nutrients and other key water quality indicators - including ecological parameters, heavy metals, arsenic, anti-biotics, endocrine disruptors, emerging pollutants etc.);

 Sediment-related contamination processes and hydro-morphology: key processes and their modelling (as a vector for FIOs and water quality indicators)

 Groundwater transport processes, surface-subsurface interactions and their modelling (including: nutrients and water quality indicators);

 Coastal reservoirs (for water supply, e.g. Qingcaosha, China);

 Salinity intrusion (in groundwater, estuarine basins and the impact on constituent kinetics);